hrvthzslt/personal-site/content/posts/making-a-better-keyboard-layout/index.md

 No **qmk** and **expensive keyboard** jokes this time...

-You already use layers in your keyboard; for example, when you press **Shift**, you are in a different layer.
+You already use layers in your keyboard, for example, when you press **Shift**, you are in a different layer.
 I just created another.
 When I hold **Tab**, it activates the navigation layer.

 The configuration is the following: